 The current water management system as depicted on Figure 2A consists of two sumps in the Main Quarry, Sump 1 and Sump 2, both of which are equipped with submersible pumps.
-Sump 2 was moved to its current location in 2016 to allow for the addition of the storage reservoir.
-As of 2021, water that collects in the Extension Quarry flows via gravity from Transient Sump 3 to the Main Quarry, where the water is managed with the existing sewage works.
+Sump 2 was moved to its current location in 2016 to allow for the addition of the Storage Reservoir.
+As of 2022, water that collects in the Extension Quarry flows via gravity from Transient Sump 3 to the Main Quarry, where the water is managed with the existing discharge works.